fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/add-a-logo-or-heading-to-the-dashboard.md

 ---
 title: Add a logo or a heading to the dashboard | FusionCharts
-description: This article talks about the SDKs used for exporting a dashboard.
+description: Learn to enhance dashboard images professionally.
+Add logos, headings, and subheadings at the top for a polished look.
+Read our article for additional details.
 heading: Add a logo or a heading to the dashboard
 ---